 If you’re visiting Maui between November and May (which is whale season in Hawaii), I strongly recommend spending a few hours with the Pacific Whale Foundation.
 This non-profit offers extremely high-quality whale watching excursions with narration by naturalists the whole time.
 They are extremely respectful of Hawaii’s laws that prevent boats from crowding marine mammals.

 Our whale watching tour with PWF was one of the highlights of our trip to Maui!
 Kids of all ages are welcome – we had our baby in a carrier, and for older kids there’s even a “Junior Naturalist” program akin to the National Parks’ Junior Ranger program.
-Get more details and check prices here for Lahaina departures or here for Ma’alaea departures (closer to Kihei).
+Get more details and check prices here for Ma’alaea Harbor departures.

 Snorkeling at Molokini Crater

 For visitors who want a more active endeavor, skip the sunrise on Haleakala and head straight to Ma’alaea harbor in the morning for a boat to nearby Molokini Crater.
-You’ll still be with the lauded Pacific Whale Foundation, but this time you’ll get to dive in at several spots to see wild dolphins, sea turtles and so many types of fish you’ll lose count.
-Molokini is known as one of the best snorkel spots in Hawaii, and it’s an experience you’ll never forget!
+We had an amazing time on our tour!
+Molokini is known as one of the best snorkel spots in Hawaii, and it’s an experience you’ll never forget – this is some of the clearest water I’ve ever snorkeled in.

 This tour leaves at 7:30am and will bring you back to Ma’alaea after lunch on board.
 Get more details and check prices here.